-Information concerning part-time jobs in offices, the library, the dining hall, residence halls, and laboratories; loan funds available to prospective students; and any aspect of the financial benefits available for veterans or their dependents may be obtained from the Financial Aid Office, Oxford College, P.O.
+Information concerning part-time jobs in offices, the library, the dining hall, residence halls, and laboratories; loan funds available to prospective students; and financial benefits available to veterans or their dependents may be obtained from the Financial Aid Office, Oxford College, P.O.
 Box 1418, Oxford, Georgia 30267.